When collecting the email addresses of your blog readers, we place an opt-in form so that the readers may subscribe or “opt-in” to our newsletters.

 2. Higher Conversion Rates

 A second advantage would be that you will see higher conversion rates with double opt-in forms as the subscriber has walked an extra mile to get into your mailing list.
-This shows his resolve that he’s really interested to know what you have to say and receive updates from you in his mailbox.
+This shows his resolve that he’s interested to know what you have to say and receive updates from you in his mailbox.

 Therefore, any future correspondence from your side will be met with relatively higher enthusiasm thus improving some vital metrics like the open rate, click-through rate and ultimately, the conversion rate.